![]() |

 Mellotrons used:

 PFM?
 PFM!
 Premiata Forneria Marconi aren't just the best-known Italian progressive outfit because they had albums released world-wide; they're also the best.
-Their first two Italian-language albums rank among the very best progressive albums ever, in my humble opinion, and that of many other people too.
+Their first two Italian-language albums rank among the very best progressive albums ever, in my humble opinion and that of many other people too.
 Outside Italy, most people's introduction to PFM was their first English-language release, Photos of Ghosts.
 Now, I may be treading on a few toes here, but I have to say that I find the album rather inferior to the Italian-language ones; although the tracks are the same basic recordings, the accented English vocals rather spoil them, as do the unnecessary string synth overdubs and the over-zealous editing.
 In fact, it sounds like the Mellotron is not only smothered by string synth, but actually pushed down in the mix in places, too.
 Very strange.

-PFM were picked up by ELP's label, Manticore, the following year, and sometime King Crimson/ELP collaborator Pete Sinfield wrote new lyrics to most of the songs.
+PFM were picked up by ELP's vanity label, Manticore, the following year and sometime King Crimson/ELP collaborator Pete Sinfield wrote new lyrics to most of the songs.
 Photos of Ghosts basically consists of the whole of Per un Amico, plus one track from Storia di un Minuto and a new instrumental, Old Rain.
 The original titles are marked alongside the new ones in the discography above, for those who wish to 'compare and contrast'.
 It's a great shame that the tracks were mangled so badly, but the album gained PFM a vast new audience outside their homeland, including America.

 The following year saw PFM release another short Italian-language effort, L'Isola di Niente, with one notable change; one English-language song, Is My Face On Straight, with lyrics again by Sinfield.
 An English version was rushed out as quickly as possible; again, there's an extra track.
 This time the gorgeous Impressioni Di Settembre was rescued from the first album, becoming The World Became the World's title track.
-The Mellotron use on this album is actually very restrained; it turned out to be their last studio album to feature any great amount of 'Tron, although some found its way onto their live album, Cook (released in the US as the slightly erroneously-titled Live in USA) recorded in '74.
+The Mellotron use on this album is actually very restrained; it turned out to be their last studio album to feature any great amount of the machine, although some M400 found its way onto their live album, Cook (released in the US as the slightly erroneously-titled Live in USA), recorded in '74.

 Chocolate Kings was PFM's last genuinely 'progressive' album, after which they 'progressed' right out of the genre, displaying a bewildering variety of styles over their next few releases, few of which interest the progressive fan.
 It's an excellent record, with tracks such as Harlequin and Out Of The Roundabout easily matching anything on its predecessor, although a certain jazziness in places gives warning of a stylistic shift which would become evident on the West Coast fusion-lite of the following year's Jet Lag.
 Now, I was under the impression that Flavio Premoli knocked his Mellotron use on the head after Cook, but after being pressed to listen to this again, it's evident that there are some background strings on opener From Under, at the typical PFM-ish crescendo near the end of the track, though that appears to be it.

 After Jet Lag (***), PFM slowly slipped into mediocrity like so many of their contemporaries.
 However, a couple of archive releases surfaced in the '90s, round about the time most of the original band reformed.
 Impressioni Vent'Anni Dopo is probably only semi-official, but features a good (if not 100% sound quality) performance from late '72, just after the release of Per un Amico, with a couple of tracks from a TV broadcast tacked on the end.
 10 Anni Live, 1971-1981 is a sprawling great 4-CD set which does exactly what it says on the box.
-The first two discs are excellent, and much of disc 3, with a few 'Tron tracks, mostly on the first disc, but the quality control slips a little by disc 4, with the last four tracks being horrible early-'80s travesties.
+The first two discs are excellent and much of disc 3, with a few Mellotron tracks, mostly on the first disc, but the quality control slips a little by disc 4, the last four tracks being horrible early-'80s travesties.

 In 2010, the UK's wonderful Esoteric label reissued the three English-language studio albums with plenty of bonus tracks.
 Photos of Ghosts' six are either instrumental versions or early mixes, with the exception of the studio edit of Celebration.
 The early mixes are the most enlightening, giving us the chance to hear River Of Life in English, but without Sinfield's cheeso string synth additions, the Mellotron coming through loud and clear in the choruses, although it's nowhere to be found on the single edit of Celebration.
 The World Became the World's most notable addition is a bizarre 'UK single version' of Storia di un Minuto's La Carrozza di Hans, with fake arena-level applause added.
 Why?
 A slightly different version of Celebration adds nothing to the original, either.
 Finally, Chocolate Kings is now a two-disc set, disc two being an abbreviated version of a 1976 gig at Nottingham University, the rest of their set apparently (and irritatingly) spread over the reissues of two later albums.
 A great recording, if Mellotron-free.
 The Italian albums are still better, though...